Killie won promotion in the 1992-93 season, the old Rugby

 re-laying the playing surface after several seasons neglect.

-The cost was estimated at around a hundered and fifty grand.
-The good
+The cost was estimated at around a hundred and fifty grand.

 news was that these renovations were funded by Glasgow Celtic's titling